A Tie-breaking based Local Search Algorithm for Stable Matching Problems

-A $b$-matching $M$ is a subset of $E$ such that each agent $v$ is connected to at most $b(v)$ edges in $M$, that is, $deg_M(v) \leq b(v)$, where $deg_M$ denotes the degree of vertex $v$ in the graph $G_M=(V,M)$.
-We denote $M(v)$ as the set of agents who are connected to agent $v$ in $M$, referred to as $v$'s \emph{partners}.
-An agent $v$ is \emph{full} if $deg_M(v)=b(v)$ and is \emph{free} if $deg_M(v) < b(v)$.
-The set of all free agents in $M$ is denoted by $F_M$.
-For each free agent $f\in F_M$, let $\xi_f=\{x\in L_f \mid x\notin M(f)\}$ denote the set of agents who are candidates for $f$ but are not currently matched with it.
 The agent $x$ is termed as $v$'s \emph{worst partner} if $x\in M(v)$ and $r_v(x) = \max \{r_v(y) \mid y \in M(v)\}$.
 In a $b$-matching $M$, $(u,w)$ is a \emph{blocking pair} (BP) if and only if: \begin{enumerate}[label=(\roman*)., itemsep=5pt, parsep=0pt, topsep=5pt] \item $u\in L_w$, $w\in L_u$, and $(u, w)\notin M$; \item $u$ either is free, or strictly prefers $w$ over its worst partner in $M$; \item $w$ either is free, or strictly prefers $u$ over its worst partner in $M$. \end{enumerate} BP $(u, w_i)$ dominates BP $(u, w_j)$ from $u$'s point of view if $u$ strictly prefers $w_i$ to $w_j$.
 Similarly, BP $(u_i, w)$ dominates BP $(u_j, w)$ from $w$'s point of view if $w$ strictly prefers $u_i$ to $u_j$.